geleto/cascador-ai/README.md

 ## What is Cascador-AI?

-Imagine crafting sophisticated AI workflows - blending language models, API calls, and data transformations - without wrestling with intricate async code or concurrency headaches. *Cascador-AI* makes this a reality with an intuitive, template-driven approach.
+Imagine crafting sophisticated AI workflows - blending language models, API calls, and data transformations - without wrestling with intricate async code or concurrency headaches. *Cascador-AI* makes this a reality with an intuitive, script- and template-driven approach.
 Built on the [Vercel AI SDK Core](https://sdk.vercel.ai/docs/ai-sdk-core) and the [Cascada Template and Scripting Engine](https://github.com/geleto/cascada), it lets you easily define complex workflows.

-While your template code remains clean and linear, behind the scenes Cascador-AI automatically executes all independent operations in parallel - without any special notation or explicit concurency instructions.
+While your script and template code remains clean and linear, behind the scenes Cascador-AI automatically executes all independent operations in parallel - without any special notation or explicit concurrency instructions.

 Whether you’re generating stories, analyzing data, or integrating external services, *Cascador-AI* streamlines development with a synchronous ease of use and asynchronous power under the hood.
 It is TypeScript-friendly, supports all major LLM providers, and scales effortlessly from quick prototypes to robust applications.